 When Dobbins stood up for a woman employee that Fazio didn’t like, he demoted her from human resources manager to entry-level account executive, the lawsuit states.

-George Zanatta, WAFLA chief operating officer, delivered findings on the complaint months after Dobbins submitted it and while admitting some of Fazio’s behaviors were inexcusable attempted to discredit Dobbins and called upon her to apologize to Fazio for alleged inaccurate statements, the lawsuit states.
+George Zanatta, WAFLA chief operating officer, delivered findings on the complaint months after Dobbins submitted it and, while admitting some of Fazio’s behaviors were inexcusable, he attempted to discredit Dobbins and called upon her to apologize to Fazio for alleged inaccurate statements, the lawsuit states.

 According to the lawsuit the findings recommended Dobbins be reassigned and given corrective measures and did not recommend any discipline for Fazio other than for him to apologize to Dobbins.